pu2clr/SI4844/README.md

 #### Arduino Nano, LCD16x02, Push Buttons and SI4844 pin connections

+You will find two versions of LCD16x2 on the market.
+The most common 5V version and the 3.3V version.
+The most direct way to use the SI4844 is to select the components that operate with the same working voltage.
+Otherwise, you must use some type of voltage conversion strategy.

 | SI4844 pin |  Arduino pin |  Description                                       |
 | ---------  | ------------ | -------------------------------------------------  |
 |    2       |   2          | Arduino interrupt pin                              |